sillsdev/web-languageforge/README.md

 You can make the environment variable (`CHROME_BIN=chromium-browser`) permanent by following the instructions [here](https://help.ubuntu.com/community/EnvironmentVariables), then you can simply run `ng test`.
 The environment variable is already set in the vagrant.

 `ng test` will monitor and run tests in a Chromium browser window.
-You can also monitor and run tests headlessly from the commandline by running
+You can also monitor and run tests headlessly from the command line by running

 ```bash
 src/SIL.XForge.Scripture/ClientApp/monitor-test-headless.sh